nirmata/change-mgmt-policies/README.md

-## Scanning CloudFormation templates for misconfugurations
+## Scanning CloudFormation templates for misconfigurations

 This is a demo repository to scan [CloudFormation]([url](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)) templates.
 The scanned results can be viewed via the [Nirmata Policy Manager (NPM)]([url](https://nirmata.com/policy-manager/)).